Relintai/pandemonium_engine_docs/usage/math/vectors_advanced.md

 More information
 ~~~~~~~~~~~~~~~~

-For more information on using vector math in Godot, see the following article:
+For more information on using vector math in Pandemonium, see the following article:

 - `doc_matrices_and_transforms`